kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/creating_dashboards.md

-## Creating one

-First head over to the "Dynamic leaderboards" tab in the settings and add a new dynamic leaderboard or edit the one already present.
-You can change the name by opening the dropdown menu and writing inside the corresponding box.
-Then all properties will be available as `DynLeaderboardsPlugin.<chosen name>.<pos>.<property name>`.
-For example you named your dynamic leaderboard as "MyDynLeaderboard" then you can do `DynLeaderboardsPlugin.MyDynLeaderboard.5.Car.Number` to get the fifth car's number in whatever leaderboard type is currently.
-If it's overall order you get the fifth car overall, if it's on track relative leaderboard you get the car that is in fifth position in that order.

-Next you need to set the leaderboards rotation and which ones you even want to see in your rotation.
-Check the toggle buttons and move leaderboards up and down.
-If there are unchecked leaderboards are simply ignored, doesn't matter in which location they are.

-Next section provides an option to set number of positions exported as properties.
-The actual number of car's exported is the maximum positions needed for any leaderboard.
-For relative leaderboards you set the number of cars shown ahead and behind the focused car.
-Drivers are ordered such that the current driver is always the first one and if you set number of drivers to 1, we only export current driver.
-Note that you can set any of the properties to 0 to not export them.

-Then scroll through the properties and select all of the ones you want.
-For dynamic leaderboard I recommend to use `...Gaps.Dynamic...` and `...Delta.Dynamic...` properties which change according to the currently selected leaderboard.
-This way you don't need to switch between the gaps and lap deltas yourself.

-Final configuration step is to go to the "Controls and events" from SimHub sidebar and add mappings for `DynLeaderboardsPlugin.<name>.NextLeaderboard` and `DynLeaderboardsPlugin.<name>.PreviousLeaderboard` actions.
-As stated above for mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.

-Now restart SimHub and start create your dashboard.
-You can use the AccDynLeaderboard as an example or modify it directly.

-## Publishing your dashboard

-So you have created your dynamic leaderboard and a custom dashboard that uses it and want to upload it.
-Since version [1.2.0](https://github.com/kaiusl/KLPlugins.DynLeaderboards/releases/tag/v1.2.0) the leaderboard configurations are saved in separate files so you could package them with your download and simplify the configuration needed by the end user.

-How to include?

-- Go to *"..\SimHub\PluginsData\KLPlugins\DynLeaderboards\leaderboardConfigs"*.
-- Pack the file with your dynamic leaderboard's name with your download.
-- The end user must copy the file back to that location and the configuration will be automatically loaded.
-  (I suggest to include the proper folder structure inside the download).

-Now the only configuration needed is to assign the buttons to change leaderboard types.

 ## Things to know

-- Default value if property is not available is null.
-This happens if session is not started yet, there are fewer cars/drivers in session than positions available for leaderboard or no lap time is available.
 - First driver is always current driver.
 - All times and gaps are given in seconds.
 - In relative leaderboards positive gap means the car is ahead of the car that we are comparing to, negative gap means behind.